 After installation, the floor should acclimate for at least 48 hours before turning the system back on.
 The floor temperature should be limited to 59°F (15°C) and increased by 1°C a day until the desired floor temperature is achieved.
 It is advisable to check the temperature restrictions with your floor manufacturer as the ambient temperature will depend on the season.
 Always check with the flooring manufacturer the suitability of the flooring for use with the heating system.

-Try our Underfloor Heating Product Selector to find the right products for your wooden floor project.
+View our Wood and Laminate flooring page to find the right products for your wooden floor project.